-In this edition, our heritage advisor, Bill Froggatt talks about the history of the Hincaster Tunnel on the Lancaster Canal.
+Our heritage advisor, Bill Froggatt, talks about the history of the Hincaster Tunnel on the Lancaster Canal.

 This final section of canal includes some magnificent engineering feats including the tunnel through Hincaster Hill bringing the canal close to the Sedgwick Gunpowder works owned by the Wakefield family of Kendal (John Wakefield was on the Canal Committee).